JustinOng/gesture-controlled-stopwatch/README.md

-Features of the application
-Model Training approach
-Inference performance evaluation
-Any optimization techniques used

 # Gesture-Controlled Stopwatch

 This discusses a gesture-controlled stopwatch, which allows time to be set with hand sign digits, then started by covering the sensor.